ISA logo Landscape (2)

 The Summit’s theme was a resounding call to action, encouraging financial players to build resilience amid a constantly evolving landscape.
 Participants explored how to embody the values they champion while driving capital toward transformative solutions with even greater ambition.
 This new era of investing demands visionaries who also act as stewards, fostering environments where values thrive and deliver measurable global impact.
 The Summit’s agenda focused on three areas: Navigating Polarization, Standardizing Impact Metrics, Addressing Social Equity.

-We extend our heartfelt gratitude to institutional investors, fund managers, partners, and supporters who made this event an impactful milestone in the evolution of sustainable finance.
+We extend our heartfelt gratitude to institutional investors and asset owners, fund managers, partners, and supporters who made this event an impactful milestone in the evolution of sustainable finance.

 We are excited to announce that the 6th edition of Impact Summit America will take place on October 16, 2025, in New York City.
 Thank you for being part of this incredible community, and we look forward to building on this year’s success together.